-A British husband and wife couple, who are atomic scientists, disappear on their English holiday to the coast.
-The suspicion is that they have been kidnapped and sent to Haiti and Drake is sent to investigate.
-They had befriended a French couple, who have also disappeared.
-When a body of another man is washed up in Haiti, Drake finds that there have been other deaths, which all seem to be connected to a wealthy Haitian.
-When the dead man turns out to be a Russian atomic scientist, Drake works with a Soviet agent to find out what is happening.
+A British husband and wife couple, who are atomic scientists, disappear whilst on holiday on the coast.
+The suspicion is they have been kidnapped and sent to Haiti and Drake is sent to investigate. when Drake arrives, he finds a Soviet agent is also there., Drake finds there have been other deaths, which all seem to be connected to a wealthy Haitian.
+When the dead man turns out to be a Russian atomic scientist, Drake And the Soviet agent work together to find out what is happening.
 Written by

 This is the 1st time Patrick McGoohan & Earl Cameron would co-star, but, after the conclusion of Danger Man, Earl Cameron would once again co-star with Mr. McGoohan, but, not on such amiable terms.
 Mr. Cameron would portray the Supervisor (in only one episode) of the Village's security apparatus, in the iconic TV series - and many believe a continuation of Danger Man - The Prisoner.
 Mr. Cameron's appearance in The Prisoner marks several 'firsts;' his appearance is the ONLY time a black actor appeared in the series, and the only time a black actor played a role of N°6's adversaries, as well as being in a position of power (nefarious power, as it were).
 See more »

 The Enemy of Your Enemy... is the Basis For This Episode

 Surprisingly, as I post this review in March of 2015 there are no existing reviews for this episode.
 It's a decent Danger Man entrée though.
 As so often happens with this 1960's series, the subject matter is topical even today.